'Scam': Elon Musk's 'hyperloop' project revealed as a car in a tunnel

 Elon Musk has been widely mocked after revealing the final version of his much-hyped underground transportation project.

-The Tesla and SpaceX founder's Boring Company has been building a prototype tunnel system under Los Angeles since 2016 in a vid to relieve traffic congestion.
+The Tesla and SpaceX founder's Boring Company has been building a prototype tunnel system under Los Angeles since 2016 in a bid to relieve traffic congestion.

 It had been linked to the billionaire's futuristic "hyperloop" concept of pods suspended on magnets travelling hundreds of kilometres an hour through vacuum tubes.